-- As mentioned earlier, it is important to not apply a high temperature to the IX resin, otherwise chlorides can be released from the resin to the HTS and these chloride ions can promote stress corrosion cracking in the HTS. - This condition then is avoided by the use of a high temperature override on the bleed cooler heat exchanger outflow. - A second bleed effluent temperature controller, TIC16, monitors the bleed cooler outlet temperature and provides a back-up means of limiting high temperatures.
-TIC16 is a reverse acting, straight proportional controller with a setpoint of 65 C. - As long as the bleed effluent temperature is below 60 C, the control signal from TIC16 will have no effect.
-The lowest control signal from the direct acting controller LIC12 and the reverse acting TIC16 are selected by a low signal selector for application to the level control valves CV23 and CV24. - Normally, with the effluent temperature at 54 C (well below 65 C), the control signal from TIC16 will be maximum (since TIC16 is reverse acting). - This means that the control signal from LIC12 (i.e. some intermediate control signal value - say 25%) will be selected for control of CV23 and CV24 and the level control of the bleed condenser will be as described previously.
+- As mentioned earlier, it is important to not apply a high temperature to the IX resin, otherwise chlorides can be released from the resin to the HTS and these chloride ions can promote stress corrosion cracking (SCC) in the HTS. - This condition then is avoided by the use of a high temperature override on the bleed cooler heat exchanger outflow. - A second bleed effluent temperature controller, TIC16, monitors the bleed cooler outlet temperature and provides a back-up means of limiting high temperatures.
+TIC16 is a reverse acting, straight proportional controller with a setpoint of 65 C. - As long as the bleed effluent temperature is below 60 C, the control signal from TIC16 will have no effect (i.e. it is at maximum).
+The lowest control signal from the direct acting controller LIC12 and the reverse acting TIC16 are selected by a low signal selector for application to the level control valves CV23 and CV24. - Normally, with the effluent temperature at 54 C (well below 65 C), the control signal from TIC16 will be maximum (since TIC16 is reverse acting). - This means that the control signal from LIC12 (i.e. some intermediate control signal value say 25%) will be selected for control of CV23 and CV24 and the level control of the bleed condenser will be as described previously. - However, as the bleed condenser level rises (forcing LIC12 output to increase), the outflow through the bleed cooler heat exchanger becomes higher forcing a higher outlet temperature. - As the temperature rises above 60 C (since TIC15 is unable to effectively cool the higher bleed flow load), the control signal from TIC16 will begin to decrease (since TIC16 is reverse acting) and at some point the signal from TIC16 (which is decreasing as the temperature rises) will be lower than the signal from LIC12 (which is increasing as the bleed condenser level rises) and so TIC16 will assume control of the level control valves (CV23 and CV24).